 clearly a lot of people

-local press, as well as the local radio and television
+local press, as well as the local radio and television.
+Listeners of BBC

-e-mailed into the programme for a chance to win a copy of the DVD in a BBC Radio Stoke
+into a programme for a chance to win a copy of the DVD.

 bulletins at 9am, 10am and 11am with a clip from Harold's remarks in the first